 Fingerprints are becoming more of a tool in the construction world today.
 Superintendents, foremen and project managers of Anderson Columbia Co.
 Inc. are seeing this firsthand with the introduction of TimeShift to the company, a new system that lets employees clock in with their fingerprint.

-The system is supposed to be fully integrated into the company during the month of October or November of 2020, said Bert Myers, assistant comptroller for the company, with field testing currently being conducted.
+The system is supposed to be fully integrated into the company during the month of October or November of 2020, said Bert Myers, assistant controller for the company, with field testing currently being conducted.
 The fingerprint captured will not only tell the time the employee punched in but also the location, he said.

 “We can see if they’re at the job site or if they’re across town when they clock in,” Myers said.

 Kiosks will go in every physical location, such as offices, plants and labs, with on-the-job employees clocking in through an app and an adapter on a phone.
-The system is expected to be a more efficient and faster way of punching in than using the previous Viewpoint Field Time app on a tablet.
+The system is expected to be a more efficient and faster way of punching in than the previous Viewpoint Field Time app used on a tablet.

 “The goal is to marry job-cost accounting and biometrics,” he said.
 “It could help save around 20 minutes a day per employee.”

-Richard Parker, a paving foreman for the company from Lake City, Florida, received the new system for testing, and he said he believes in the success of it.
+Richard Parker, a paving foreman for the company from Lake City, Florida, received the new system for testing and said he believes in the success of it.
 The only complaint from his paving crew being that since everyone must clock in at the same place, not everyone clocks in at the same time.